 - 1. External or "sandwich" slab waterproofing membranes sheet or fluid applied waterproofing membrane installed between two layers of concrete or between grade and concrete shell; this method is costly and is typically used when external or negative hydrostatic pressure is present to protect ceramic tile from delamination when pool is emptied, or with waterproofing membranes that do not allow direct adhesion of ceramic tile. - 2.
-Direct bond waterproofing membranes protects underlying levelling mortars and concrete shell from saturation and prevents problems caused by moisture penetration such as moisture expansion, chemical attack (chloride ion deterioration of reinforcing steel), and efflorescence.
-LATICRETE products in this category includes HYDRO BAN and LATAPOXY[®] Moisture Shield.
-All installation of HYDRO BAN in immersed installations shall be over LATAPOXY Moisture Shield.

-B. Water / flood testing - test for water-tightness after application and when required cure time of HYDRO BAN is complete.
-Please refer to LATICRETE PDS for cure time of HYDRO BAN prior to flood testing.
-Fill at the rate of 610 mm per 24 hours.
-Please refer to TDS1169 "Flood Testing Procedures" for more information on conducting flood tests.
+Direct bond waterproofing membranes protects underlying leveling mortars and concrete shell from saturation and prevents problems caused by moisture penetration such as moisture expansion, chemical attack (chloride ion deterioration of reinforcing steel), and efflorescence.
+LATICRETE[®] products in this category include HYDRO BAN[®] and 9235 Waterproofing Membrane. - B. Water / flood testing test for water-tightness after application and required cure time of HYDRO BAN or 9235 Waterproofing Membrane is complete.
+Please refer to LATICRETE DS WPAF.5 for cure time of 9235 Waterproofing Membrane or DS 663.5 for cure time of HYDRO BAN prior to flood testing.
+Fill at the rate of 2 ft.
+(610mm) per 24 hours.
+Please refer to TDS 169 "Flood Testing Procedures" for more information on conducting flood tests.